lr42/gentle/roadmap.md

 - [ ] Include an actual bell.
 - [ ] Move issue tracking over to a proper issue tracker.
-- [ ] Change console logging to only print information relevant to the end user.
 - [ ] Make things that should depend on the config file actually depend on the config file, instead of being hard-coded.
 - [ ] Change 'regular' to 'long' in the config files (for consistency).